newswim/ctfp_notes/reading_log/day01.md

 January 16, 2018

-- [ ] create repository for notes and reading logs
+- created repository for notes and reading logs
-- [ ] read 15 minutes
+- read 15 minutes
+- copied chapter outline and then spent about an hour formatting copied text 😒

 ---